 E) Be Collaborative – “Working together to find a common solution that suits all” – What will work for everyone

-In Most cases addicts will be both perpetrators and victims of both aggressive and passive aggressive behaviour.
+Most cases addicts will be both perpetrators and victims of both aggressive and passive-aggressive behavior.

 Waiting for the other person to change from being an aggressor is pointless as they will continue to behave in the same way if not challenged. - Appropriately

-By becoming assertive without being aggressive will challenge their behaviour in a non threatening way. –evoke change.
+By becoming assertive without being aggressive will challenge their behavior in a non-threatening way. –evoke change.

 It is a “Life Skill” that can be learned, so long as you believe and accept you deserve it, you can do it.

-Do not ever let another person’s behaviour & opinion dictate yours.
-You have your own brain and can think your own thoughts & make you own decisions.
+Do not ever let another person’s behavior & opinion dictate yours.
+You have your own brain and can think your own thoughts & make your own decisions.